Hacı Ahmet

-Hacı Ahmet was a purported Muslim cartographer linked to a 16th-century map of the world.
-Ahmet appended a commentary to the map, outlining his own life and an explanation for the creation of the map.
-But it is not clear whether Ahmet created the map, or whether he simply translated it into Turkish for use in the Ottoman world.
+Hacı Ahmet (حاجی احمد) or Hajji Ahmed (حجّي أَحْمَدَ) was a purported Ottoman cartographer linked to a 16th-century map of the world.
+Hacı Ahmet appended a commentary to the map, outlining his own life and an explanation for the creation of the map.
+But it is not clear whether Ahmet created the map, or whether he simply translated it into Ottoman Turkish for use in the Ottoman world.

 The map

 Hacı Ahmet appended a lengthy commentary to a 16th-century map of the world annotated in the Turkish language, known as The Ottoman Mappa Mundi of Hacı Ahmet, amongst other titles, which opens with "Whoever wishes to know the true shape of the world, their minds shall be filled with light and their breast with joy."

 The map is heart shaped, otherwise known as a "cordiform projection," a style that was popular in sixteenth century Europe, and the extant copy was printed from wooden blocks in Venice, Italy, in 1559.
 It was kept until the late 18th century in the archives of the Venetian Council of Ten.
 The map is now part of the Heritage Library in the Qatar National Library.

 Known as the "Mappamondo Hacı Ahmet", the map outlines legends and place-names in Turkish, and it may be the first map in Turkish ever published for sale to an Ottoman audience.
 Whether the map is original, or was simply a translation into Turkish, it helps show how the people of the Ottoman Empire perceived themselves in relation to the wider world.
 Three small spheres appear below the main map at the bottom of the page - the central graphic represents Earth and a number of satellite planets, while the left and right depict constellations.

 Within the accompanying text of the map, Hacı Ahmet explains that the map was created to share knowledge of the shape of the world, especially of the New World.
 Specifically, Ahmet points out that the classical philosophers, such as Plato and Socrates, did not know about the newly discovered continent, which he says shows that the world is round.
 He says that the New World demonstrates the "extent to which the Ottomans were participants in their own right in the process of physical expansion abroad and intellectual ferment at home that characterized the period of history commonly referred to as the Age of Exploration".
 Ahmet also assigns the Ottoman Empire's rulers and kingdoms to the celestial bodies represented in the lower quadrant of the map, a maneuver which has been interpreted as an effort to impose a hierarchical geopolitical system that preferences Ottoman rule above all other world powers.